 Country Evaluation report for each in-depth country will answer the sub-questions relevant to each in-depth country.
 The report (in English) will not exceed 40 pages, excluding the executive summary and annexes.
 A complete draft report will include: i) Title page and opening pages; ii) executive summary; iii) brief background, purposes, scope and objectives iv) an analysis of key issues against the evaluation questions v) the lessons emanating from those experiences; and vi) annexes.
 These reports will be delivered in March 2021.

-Synthesis report will answer the main evaluation questions.
+A Synthesis report will answer the main evaluation questions.
 The report (in English) will not exceed 40 pages excluding the executive summary and annexes.
 A complete draft report will include: i) Title page and opening pages; ii) executive summary; iii) brief background, purposes, scope and objectives iv) an analysis of key issues against the evaluation questions v) the lessons emanating from those experiences; and vi) annexes.

 This report will be delivered in March 2021.